bucketco/bucket-javascript-sdk/packages/cli/README.md

   - `copilot`: Adds rules to `.github/copilot-instructions.md` for GitHub Copilot integration.
 - `--yes`: Skip confirmation prompts and overwrite existing files without asking.

-This command will add rules to your project that provide AI tools with context about how to setup and use Bucket feature flags.
+This command will add rules to your project that provide AI tools with context about how to setup and use Bucket flags.
 For the copilot format, the rules will be added to a dedicated section in the file, allowing you to maintain other copilot instructions alongside Bucket's rules.

 ## Model Context Protocol

 The Model Context Protocol (MCP) is an open protocol that provides a standardized way to connect AI models to different data sources and tools.
-In the context of Bucket, MCP enables your code editor to understand your feature flags, their states, and their relationships within your codebase.
+In the context of Bucket, MCP enables your code editor to understand your flags, their states, and their relationships within your codebase.
 This creates a seamless bridge between your feature management workflow and AI-powered development tools.
 The MCP server is hosted by Bucket, so it's very easy to get started.

 _\*\*Note: The Bucket `mcp` CLI command was previously used for a \_local_ server.
 However, in recent versions of the Bucket CLI, the `mcp` command has been repurposed to help you connect to the new remote MCP server.\*\*\_

 ### Setting up MCP

 The `mcp` command helps you configure your editor or AI client to connect with Bucket's remote MCP server.
-This allows your AI tools to understand your feature flags and provide more contextual assistance.
+This allows your AI tools to understand your flags and provide more contextual assistance.

 ```bash
 npx bucket mcp [--app-id <id>] [--editor <editor>] [--scope <local|global>]